 Configuring is simple as running the Zephyr Tools: Setup Newtmgr command

 Then select the BAUD.
 (Use the default of

 1000000) Once complete you're ready to run the Zephyr Tools: Load via Bootloader command.

 Having trouble?
 You may need to install the Silabs VCP driver..
 Download and install the CP210x VCP Windows option.

 newtmgr checkout the programming section of this documentation.

-blinky example.
+You can quickly test if your SDK is set up correctly by checking out the samples.
 Make sure that you've closed and re-opened all terminals and Visual Studio Code so the environment is correct.
 Otherwise you may have issues compiling or flashing code.